script-money/generate-nft-images/README.md

 1. `conda create --name generate python=3.9 pillow pandas requests`
 2. `conda activate generate`
-3. `pip install python-dotenv py-cid`
+3. `pip install python-dotenv`
-4. put your images parts folder at project root.
-Then modify config in `get_table.py`
+4. modify configs in `src/config.py`
 5. run `python src/get_table.py`, this will generate a table called ratio.csv, you can modify probability of feature occurrence in the ratio column.
 6. (can skip) `python src/final_check.py`, remove the duplicates and view the current probability distribution, which can be adjusted again.
+7. `python src/upload_mystery_box.py` push mystery box metadata to IPFS
-7. `python src/upload.py` push data to IPFS via infura
+8. `python src/upload.py` push data to IPFS

 ## features